immcantation/dowser/docs/topics/buildRAxML.md

 clone
 :   list of `airrClone` objects

+exec
+:   RAxML-ng executable

 seq
 :   the phylo_seq option does this clone uses.
 Possible options are "sequence", "hlsequence", or "lsequence"

-exec
-:   RAxML-ng executable

-model
+sub_model
 :   The DNA model to be used.
 GTR is the default.

 partition